Guwange: Development

 The 'blue label' version of the game was originally a promotional item given to the three highest scoring players at a Cave hosted event.
-On December 30, 2007 Cave fest, Cave unveiled a special edition of the game, which included increased difficulty in later chapters.
+In December 2007 Cave fest, Cave unveiled a special edition of the game, which included increased difficulty in later chapters.
 The arcade game eventually appeared in cabinet format.

 Music

-Cave released soundtrack for the game under the title Guwange/ESP Ra.De. original soundtrack album.
+Cave released the original soundtrack for the game under the title Guwange/ESP Ra.De. original soundtrack album.

+Cave released both the original and arranged soundtracks under the title GUWANGE Arrange Album + Original Sound Track in 2010.
+It features arranged music by a number of video game music composers, including Michiru Yamane, Michiko Naruke, Masafumi Takada, Akari Kaida, and Yoshitaka Hirota, among others.

 Releases

 Mobile release

 The mobile version was split into two separate games: